Ahmed7019/To-do-list/README.md

 Next make sure to delete the task from the local storage

 Now the task is deleted from the local storgae and the screen

+Changed some event listners for the deleting process